gaia-platform/GaiaPlatform/production/catalog/README.md

 execute the DDL statements--translating them into catalog records--without generating any output.

-The interactive mode (`-i`) provides a REPL style command line interface to try out the DDL.
+The interactive mode (`--interactive` or `-i`) provides a REPL style command line interface to try out the DDL.
 The DDL typed in will be executed, and fbs output if any will be printed out to the console output.

-Under generation mode (`-g`), the tool will generate the following two header files from specified database(s).
+Under generation mode (`--generate` or `-g`), the tool will generate the following two header files from specified database(s) under the output path.

 - The FlatBuffers header for field access, `<dbname>_generated.h`
 - The EDC header file `gaia_<dbname>.h`